-There are 5 things every weight trainer wished they knew before they started training.
-Experience is the best teacher, and especially so with weight training.
-What would you do with your fitness journey if you could start all over again?
-How would the lessons you’ve learned over time influence how you would do things?
-In fitness, health, and training, we learn valuable lessons in the gym, on the track, playing field, or in the kitchen that directly impacts the results, we achieve.
+There are five things every weight trainer wished they knew before they started training.
+First, experience is the best teacher, especially so with weight training.
+What would you do with your fitness journey if you could start over again?
+How would the lessons you’ve learned over time influence your actions?

 Here are the five things I wish I had known when I first started weight training:

 If your goal is adding lean muscle to your frame, follow the same plan, but increase your protein.
-To lose weight (fat), you must eat slightly fewer calories than you burn each day.
-To gain weight, you must consume slightly more calories than you burn each day.
+To lose weight (fat), you must eat slightly fewer calories than you burn daily.
+To gain weight, you must consume slightly more calories than you burn daily.
 Understanding the quality and quantity of the foods you eat will significantly increase your progress.

 Don’t skip your warmup and cooldown.

 Warm muscles stretch and contract more safely and efficiently when warm.
-A dynamic (moving) warm-up with cycling, jumping jacks, rope jumps, full-body squats, lunges, etc., increases your muscles and connective tissues’ temperature.
-This increased temperature, combined with the resulting increased blood flow, prepares your body for training.
+For example, a dynamic (moving) warm-up with cycling, jumping jacks, rope jumps, full-body squats, lunges, etc., increases your muscle’s and connective tissues’ temperature.
+This increased temperature and high blood flow prepare your body for training.

-During weight training, great bodies are built on strong foundations.
+During weight training, great bodies are built on solid foundations.

 You build strong foundations with basic, full-body, or compound movements that work for muscle GROUPS instead of individual or single muscles.
-Many advanced lifters use the 5 greatest lifts to build muscle.
-If you focus your efforts on these core exercises that strengthen and build the muscles you can’t see, you’ll make the foundation for an impressive physique.
-Spend less time on bicep curls and more time on pull-ups, rows, deadlifts, and squats!
+Many advanced lifters use the five greatest lifts to build muscle.
+Focusing on these core exercises that strengthen and build the muscles you can’t see will make the foundation for an impressive physique.
+Spend less on bicep curls and more on pull-ups, rows, deadlifts, and squats!
 More time training your back and legs will promote strength, function, and a leaner, more muscular physique.

 Choose the correct form over the amount of weight you use.

 This scenario is known as synergistic dominance.
-Secondly, a weight that is too heavy does not allow a full range of motion.
-When you train a movement through its full range of motion, it results in better (and equal) muscle balance, greater joint stability, proper activation of all working muscles, and higher overall gains.
+Secondly, a weight that is too heavy does not allow a full range of motion—training a movement through its full range of motion results in better (and equal) muscle balance, better joint stability, proper activation of all working muscles, and higher overall gains.

 Choose intensity over time.

-A longer workout does not mean a better workout.
-If you are new to training, you may be spending countless hours in the gym overtraining.
+A longer workout does not mean better training.
+If you are new to exercise, you may spend countless hours in the gym overtraining.
 Eventually, your body will begin to “eat” your new muscle mass to fuel your body for your lengthy workouts.
-This process is known as catabolism, a condition caused by excessive training combined with a lack of adequate rest and nutrition (protein).
-You can do everything you need to do in the gym in one hour, primarily if you focus on intensity over time.
+This process is known as catabolism, a condition caused by excessive training and inadequate rest and nutrition (protein).
+Nevertheless, you can do everything you need to do in the gym in one hour, primarily if you focus on intensity over time.

 By working harder and faster, using less weight for more reps or slightly more weight for fewer reps, and reducing the rest time between sets, pushing yourself to complete your training in less time will experience more significant gains.
 Or losses if your goal is fat loss.
 Follow up your short but intense workouts with rest and a clean high-protein diet, and you will soon see results.